Tobacco Retailer Signage

 Tobacco retailers have a responsibility to educate customers on the dangers of tobacco products and ensure legal guidelines including proper signage and age-restrictions are followed.

-Effective November 1, 2018, Louisiana ACT No. 188 requires that all tobacco point of purchase signage includes: “For assistance in quitting tobacco call 1-800-QUIT-NOW (1-800-784-8669) or visit www.quitwithusla.org.”
-Tobacco point of purchase signage that does not include this language does not meet the requirements of Louisiana law.
+Effective November 1, 2018, Louisiana ACT No. 188 requires that all tobacco point of sale signage includes: “For assistance in quitting tobacco call 1-800-QUIT-NOW (1-800-784-8669) or visit www.quitwithusla.org.”
+Tobacco point of sale signage that does not include this language does not meet the requirements of Louisiana law.
 Failure to comply may result in a fine imposed by the Louisiana Office of Alcohol and Tobacco Control.

 On December 20, 2019, the President signed legislation to amend the Federal Food, Drug and Cosmetic Act, raising the federal minimum age of sale of tobacco products from 18 to 21 years.
 It is now illegal for a retailer to sell any tobacco product, including cigarettes, cigars and e-cigarettes, to anyone under 21.
 For more information, review the statement from the U.S. Food and Drug Administration.